 Local Blockbuster Puerto Rico branch manager Ronnie Delo, an expat from Australia, informed us that Brock Pierce appears at the store with local children continuously renting “Earth Minus Zero,” the 1996 hit comedy/science fiction movie starring himself and former Mr. Miyagi actor, Pat Morita.

 Mr. Delo says he overhead Brock saying: “They don’t make movies like they used to anymore.
 Let’s make our own.
 It’ll be fun.”

 When we asked about the children he asked us firmly to leave and not cause any problems.
 “El Pato Fuerte is a good man.”

-We lost communication with out island correspondent.
-When we last spoke he claimed he’s “All in crypto now.”
+We lost communication with our island correspondent.
+When we last spoke he claimed he’s “all in crypto now.”